 If the individual abandons the child under circumstances that a reasonable person would believe would place the child in imminent danger of death, bodily injury, or physical or mental impairment, it is a second degree felony punishable by 2 to 20 years imprisonment and a potential fine of up to $10,000.

-Under Texas Penal Code 22.041(c), a person that intentionally, knowingly, recklessly, or with criminal negligence, by act or omission, engages in conduct that places a child younger than 15 years in imminent danger of death, bodily injury, or physical or mental impairment commits a state jail felony.
+Under Texas Penal Code 22.041(c), a person commits child endangerment if he or she intentionally, knowingly, recklessly, or with criminal negligence, by act or omission, engages in conduct that places a child younger than 15 years in imminent danger of death, bodily injury, or physical or mental impairment.
+Child endangerment is generally punished as a state jail felony, punishable by six months to 2 years in a state jail facility.

-For example, possessing or manufacturing methamphetamine in a child’s presence or leaving a handgun within a child’s reach could constitute child endangerment.
+For example, leaving methamphetamine in a child’s presence or leaving a handgun within a child’s reach could constitute child endangerment.
 It’s also not uncommon to hear about people being charged with child endangerment after leaving children locked in hot cars in the summer.

 Notice for endangering a child, there is no requirement for the child to have been under the care, custody, or control of the actor.
 Additionally, the child must be placed in imminent danger.